arturcarvalho/feiq/README.md

   }
 ````

+# Attention
+- Careful with formatting mdx files.
+Sometimes it completely destroy the result.

 # TODO

-- Refactor PageLayout (dont rename to MDXLayout, I think there's some kind of conflict with another MDXLayout)
+- Refactor PageLayout
 - Generate headings on server side
 - Get rid of `any`s